sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - draft-sections/3000 - sections-example-3.md

 Vertical sections: sections and columns
 ===

-Brief overview
+Overview
 -----

-To give a broad overview using vertical sections for columns, the following image shows capturing numbered sections and their columns with these steps:
+To give a brief overview of using vertical sections for columns, the following image shows capturing numbered sections and their columns with these steps:

-1 define a section
+1. define a section group

-2. define a nested vertical section
+2. define a nested vertical section  group

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/vertical_sections_col_sect.png)

 The following config uses abbreviated YML notation to give an overview of the more complex SenseML JSON: